Cine jobs

 REMAKE AGENT 2 (NEW MOVIE): "MY UNCLE JACINTO"

-Andres Laszlo Sr. wrote My Uncle Jacinto/Mi Tio Jacinto in 1955, and it immediately became a blockbuster movie (Ladislao Vajda produced, and Pablito Calvo starred).
-Today the movie is a regular contender for the Spanish or Hispanic number one (or top-five, or top-ten) spot "all-times" in film festivals.
-Considering how popular it was/is, it’s strange that nobody has asked me to let them turn it into an animated movie.
-I think of it as one of the most popular children’s books/movies never to have been animated.
-I want an agent to find someone to turn My Uncle Jacinto into an animated movie.
+Andres Laszlo Sr. wrote My Uncle Jacinto/Mi Tio Jacinto in 1955, and it quickly became a blockbuster film (produced by Ladislao Vajda and starring Pablito Calvo).
+Today, the film is a regular contender for the Spanish or Hispanic number one (or top-five or top-ten) spot of all time in film festivals.
+Considering how popular it was and remains, it’s odd that nobody has asked me to permit them to adapt it into an animated film.
+I regard it as one of the most popular children’s books or films that has yet to be animated.
+I would like an agent to find someone to adapt My Uncle Jacinto into an animated film.

 REMAKE AGENT 3 (NEW MOVIE): "SIN UNIFORME"

-I do not know whether Senior wrote this from scratch or from some text that now has been lost (Senior was a passionate pacifist/anti-uniforms, so I think there could have been an underlying text) but he is accredited as script-writer (minus dialogue): Ladislao Vajda directed, and Warner Brothers produced.
-I have never seen the film.
-Find a way to watch it and surprise me with your proposal!
+I do not know whether Senior wrote this from scratch or based it on someone else’s text that has now been lost (Senior was a passionate pacifist and anti-uniform individual, so I believe there may have been an underlying text that originated with him), but he is credited as the scriptwriter (excluding dialogue); Ladislao Vajda directed, and Warner Brothers produced.
+I have finally managed to watch the film at Filmoteca Española in Madrid.
+Casablanca profoundly inspires it, and therefore, it should have a place in ‘fringe festivals.’

 REMAKE AGENT 4 (NEW THEATER): "DOÑA JUANA"

-Doña Juana must once have been a theater script, but the original score has been lost.
-What instead got published in Spanish was "a script dressed up as a novella" (Senior's Spanish publishers didn't publish theatre scripts).
-Senior worked as an actor and as a theater director in his youth, but I do not know whether Doña Juana was ever staged, but if so, it must have been back in the 1930s.
-However, as a mime, it has been performed by Marcel Marceau in the 1960s.
-I have had this text turned back into a theater script/musical and though it still hasn't received the attention it deserves, it is presentable.
-As my Doña Juana agent, I want you to help see it improved or staged.
+Doña Juana must have once been a theater script, but the original score has been lost.
+What was published in Spanish instead was "a script dressed up as a novella" (Senior's Spanish publishers probably didn't publish theater scripts).
+Senior worked as an actor and a theater director in his youth, but I don't think Doña Juana was ever staged; if it was, it must have been back in the 1930s.
+However, it was performed as a mime by Marcel Marceau in the 1960s.
+I have had this text transformed back into a theater script (it should have music added or even become a musical).
+The script is well-developed, hilarious, and ‘feminist’.
+Senior’s friend, Simone de Beauvoir, was said to have influenced it, but I can't ‘see’ that.
+As my Doña Juana agent, I'd like you to assist in staging it, perhaps initially on a small scale, so that I can develop it myself.

 SCRIPT TO MOVIE 1: "THE CHALLENGE"

-The Challenge is my adaptation of my father’s bestselling/blockbusting My Uncle Jacinto.
-In my adaptation bullfighting becomes boxing; Madrid/La Quinta, Cape Town/Mandela Park, and white faces, colored or black.
-The script has been to IFFR/International Film Festival Rotterdam where I applied for production grants to produce the film in Cape Town with Tim Spring (Raw Target, Reason to Die, etc.) as director.
+The Challenge is my adaptation of my father’s bestselling blockbuster My Uncle Jacinto.
+In my adaptation, bullfighting becomes boxing; Madrid/La Quinta, Cape Town/Mandela Park, and white faces become coloured or black.
+The script has been submitted to IFFR/International Film Festival Rotterdam, where I applied for production grants to produce the film in Cape Town with Tim Spring (Raw Target, Reason to Die, etc.) as director.
 They called it “a near miss”.
-The script is only available in English, though the first draft of a Spanish translation is underway.
+The script is currently available in English, Spanish, and Swedish.

 SCRIPT TO MOVIE 2: "DOÑA JUANA"

-Senior wrote it as a theater script in the 1930s.
-The script has been lost but only after it was turned into a novella.
-Senior was advised by his publishers, Gallimard, to take this novella to the Spanish film industry, something I do not think he ever did (but Marcel Marceau performed it as a mime-drama as Don Juan).
-Though I have turned this novella back into the script it once was, it needs to be turned into a film script, presentable to cinema producers.
+Senior likely wrote it as a theatre script in the 1930s.
+The script has been lost, but only after it was adapted into a novella.
+Senior was advised by his publishers, Gallimard, to present this novella to the Spanish film industry, something I do not believe he ever did (but Marcel Marceau performed it as a mime-drama as Dom Juan).
+Although I have recast this novella back into a theatre script, it now requires adaptation from a theatre script to a film script.

 SCRIPT TO MOVIE 3: "PACO NEVER FAILS"

-Whereas the original book text of Paco Never Fails emphasized the anthropological aspect and was a history-drama, the movie focused on (a strong, dark) comedy aspect.
-The original (book) text came with crime undertones, and one can feel how Senior was considering adding a murder-mystery dimension (a genre not that popular at the time).
-Even though some new producer(s) trying to buy the adaptation rights could well be on the cards, I have started (still very early days) to re-adapt the original text into the murder mystery it originally nearly became, and I have some thoughts about setting the action in Goa (India); not because I spend the winters there but because it (esp.
-"Portuguese Goa") would make a much better background than even the original: Madrid.
+While the original book text of Paco Never Fails emphasised the anthropological aspect and was presented as a historical drama, the film concentrated on a strong, dark comedic element.
+The original text had crime undertones, and one can sense how Senior contemplated incorporating a murder-mystery dimension, a genre that was not particularly popular at the time.
+Although new producers seeking to acquire the adaptation rights could be on the horizon, I have started, albeit in very early stages, to re-adapt the original text into the murder-suicide mystery it nearly became.
+I have some ideas about setting the action in Goa, India; not only because I spend the winters there, but also because it, particularly "Portuguese Goa," would provide a far better backdrop than even the original: Madrid.
+With or without an Indian setting, the format should be a 5 – 9 episode television series, as (even if Didier Haudepin persuaded me into agreeing to it) a film could never capture the most essential elements of Paco Never Fails: the peña, the wetnurses, the relationship to Paco’s manager, the wealthy upper-class ladies, and the murder angle.

 NOVEL TO SCRIPT 1: "MOTHER UNKNOWN"